Junaid-M0hammed/Design-and-Implementation-of-Database-Management-System-for-a-Public-Library/README.md

 3. Insert sample data using provided SQL scripts.
 4. Execute provided queries to interact with the database.

-## Usage
-- Modify the SQL scripts as needed to customize the database.
-- Use the provided queries to perform various data retrieval and manipulation operations.
-- Extend the database with additional features and functionalities as needed.

-## Contributing
-- Contributions are welcome.
-Please open an issue or submit a pull request for any changes.

 ## License
 - This project is licensed under the MIT License.